 iSpring’s Free Cam allows users to record with a maximum quality of 760p, and a screen or webcam video can only be exported directly to YouTube or as a WMV file.
 However, users can record without a watermark or time limits which are not common among free screen capture tool options.

 Like most software, Free Cam allows users to record their full screen or select an area to record.
 There are several editing features, including noise reduction, recording system audio or voiceovers, trim/crop, and fade-in and fade-out effects.

 Free Cam Cost

 iSpring’s Free Cam is, of course, free.
-However, there is a premium version of the screen capture software called Cam Pro that offers more advanced features and functionality.
+However, a premium version of the software called Cam Pro offers more advanced features and functionality.
 A pro license is $227 per year.

 Pros of Free Cam